meghadri/ExData_PM25/README.md

 ***
 Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips == "06037").
 Which city has seen greater changes over time in motor vehicle emissions?

+ Conclusion - Emissions from motor vehicle sources have decreased in Baltimore City by over 74% while they have increased in Los Angeles County by about 4%.